kadirkoca/tvshowapi/README.md

 - RESTful
 - Express Server

-This is an example for RESTful API server for tv shows created by _Kadir KOCA_ - kadirrkoca@gmail.com for feedback
+This is an example for RESTful API server for tv shows.
+This app is created by _Kadir KOCA_ - kadirrkoca@gmail.com for feedback

 ## Tech